-- A. After planting of project trees: 10% of projected total carbon stored by Year 26; - B. After Year 3: 40% of projected total carbon stored by Year 26; - C. After year 5: 30% of projected total carbon stored by Year 26; - D. At the end of the 25-year Project Duration: all remaining credits issued after Final Quantification and verification of carbon stored.
+- A. After planting of project trees: 10% of projected total CO2e stored by Year 26, minus a 20% mortality deduction; - B. After Year 3: 40% of projected total CO2e stored by Year 26, minus a 20% mortality deduction;

+- C. After year 5: 30% of projected total CO2e stored by Year 26, minus a 20% mortality deduction; - D. At the end of the 25-year Project Duration: all remaining credits issued after Final Quantification and verification of carbon stored.
 Twenty percent of projected credits are withheld until the end of the project.
 At that point, the Project Operator will conduct a Final Quantification.
-At that time, the Registry will issue "true-up" credits equaling the difference between credits already issued (which were based on projected carbon stored) and credits earned based on Final Quantification and verification of carbon stored;

-E. 5% of total credits earned will be retained by the Registry for a Registry-wide a Reversal Pool.
+At that time, the Registry will issue "true-up" credits equaling the difference between credits already issued (which were based on projected CO2e stored) and credits earned based on Final Quantification and verification of CO2e stored; - E. 5% of total credits earned will be retained by the Registry for a Registry-wide Reversal Pool.